adibyte95/music-genre-classification/README.md

 the model we used was fine tuned VGG16 model . validation accuracy was about 73% and training accuracy was about 88%. considering only 1000 samples this is good accuracy.

 # Note
-pull request for any further approach to improve this problem
+pull request for any further approach to improve this problem is accepted